• Skip to primary navigation

 The cinnamon bread is pretty sweet and adding a frosting on top was too much for even my sugar lovers.
 Apple butter, while delish, was just lost on this bread and we didn’t like the combination.

-The texture is so light and fluffy, nothing like a hearty apple cinnamon bread made with oatmeal.
-It makes smallish loaves so if you have a crowd, double the recipe.
+The texture is so light and fluffy, it makes smallish loaves so if you have a crowd, double the recipe.

 • It’s coated in butter!!